Select A Slurry Pump | Huge Inventory Available | DAE Pumps

 Selecting a Slurry Pump

 Selecting a slurry pump can be a challenging effort.
 With the variety of centrifugal pumps, positive displacement pumps, and vortex pumps on the market, where do you start?
 How do you know what type of pump will work?
 Once you identify the pump how do you know what size and speed?
 What does head mean?
 What does specific gravity, viscosity, and pH mean, and why does any of that matter?
+Are heavy duty slurry pumps necessary, or will a lighter duty standard centrifugal pump suffice?
 Research can provide some answers, but those new to slurry pumps have a long road in front of them unless they consult with a pump expert like ours at DAE Pumps.

 In selecting a slurry pump the first thing to know is how is the pump going to be used.
 This depends on the application.
-Your situation or setup most likely is different than the next.
+Your situation or setup is most likely different than the next.
 It can be an open outdoor waterway, open or enclosed tank, or facility processing waste.
+Positioning is key, as you may find vertical slurry pumps easier to work with than horizontal slurry pumps.
 How it is set up can help narrow down the type of pump to a submersible, self-priming surface pump, flooded suction, or some type of vacuum pump.
 Some applications can use multiple types.
 You may need a suction hose for the pump to reach the slurry location or for easier use.
 Can the pump handle that?

 Head on a pump is extremely important.
 It is a calculation of height, distance, weights, and friction.
 In a perfect water pumping scenario, a pump curve represents how much water per minute will flow through the pump at a given vertical head straight up.
 The type of pipe or hose can affect the head.
 Add horizontal distance to head and you reduce the gallons per minute.
 Put a bend on the pipe and it is another reduction.
 Now start pumping sand which is twice the weight of water and you really reduce the amount of material moving through the pump and pipeline.
 The specific gravity of the material has an effect on the flow.
 Specific gravity is the ratio of the mass of a unit to the density of water at a specific temperature.
 Speaking of flow, the viscosity of the material is the measurement of the resistance of the fluid to flow.
 These all affect the head and these numbers also help identify the speed and size of the pump.
+It is also crucial to ensure that the pump’s duty point matches the system’s resistance and flow requirements, as this directly impacts pump efficiency, flow rate, and system safety.
+Always consult manufacturer specifications when making system modifications to confirm the correct duty point.
 This is why access to a DAE Pumps expert is essential for helping determine the right pump.

 A DAE Pumps expert is available to help.
 You can tell us how much volume you want to move and how fast and we will get you the right pump for you.